AhDoozy/rl-goal-tracker-v2/README.md

 - Fixed child task refresh issues by recursively refreshing all descendants.
 - Fixed blank panel issue when switching from Home to Goal view.
 - Fixed completion chat message not appearing on task completion.
+- Export/Import buttons were previously non-functional; now they work correctly.
+- Item icons sometimes failed to appear until entering a goal; now fixed by preloading at startup/login and after import.
+- Home panel not refreshing after completing a task; fixed with a new listener system.
+- Overlapping issue around the Export button fixed by layout adjustments.

 </details>